shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 The option `lazyLoading` defines, that the association should only be loaded, if the variant grid gets into visible range.

 The option `storeClass` defines, which store component should be used.
-By default, Ext JS creates an `Ext.data.Store` for every association, but without an proxy configuration which is needed to load the data from the controller.
+By default, ExtJS creates an `Ext.data.Store` for every association, but without an proxy configuration which is needed to load the data from the controller.
 The store will be implemented in `SwagProduct/Views/backend/swag_product/store/variant.js`:

 ```php
 Ext.define('Shopware.apps.SwagProduct.store.Variant', {